zchee/golang-wiki/CodeReviewComments.md

 func Encode(w io.Writer, req *Request) { ...
 ```

 and so on.
 Note that there are other symbols except a period that can be a valid end of sentence (at least !, ?).
-Apart from there are many tools (like easyjson:json and golint's MATCH) that use comments to mark types and methods.
-These all does this rule a hard to formalize.
+Apart from there are many tools that use comments to mark types and methods (like easyjson:json and golint's MATCH).
+It makes this rule a hard to formalize.

 ## Contexts